Seb-geospatial/BlenderMapDEM/README.md

     - The default grey colormap is how this file will be saved and inputted into Blender or other programs.
     - Any matplotlib cmap string can be used, however it is recommended to use the reverse version for most colormaps (specified by adding `_r` to the end of the string) so that lighter values are attributed to higher elevations.
 - `plot_title: str` **Requires string and defaults to 'DEM Map'**
-    - Specifies the title for plot
+    - Specifies the title for plot.

 Usage example: